cardopoli/this-was-tomorrow/content/sites/calder-valley.md

   </div>

+  CVCLT retains ownership of the overall site.
 CVCLT Enterprise Ltd was set up specifically to build and operate the project - deliberately separate from the CLT, so that if it fails it does not jeopardise the organisation's housing work.
 Any operational surplus goes back to the CLT.
-Homes owned and managed by Connect Housing, who pay a ground rent to the CLT.
-Lets via Calderdale's B-with-us system.
+Homes are developed, owned and managed by CVCLT's longstanding housing delivery partner Connect Housing, with part funding from Homes England through the UK Government's Affordable Homes Programme.
+Connect is a West Yorkshire based charitable housing association and Registered Provider of Social Housing in its own right, and pays a nominal ground rent to the CLT for each home.
+Lettings via Calderdale's B-with-us system.
+The site is managed jointly by CVCLT, TodWorks, and Connect.

   The operation is designed for minimal staffing.
 QR code access throughout: a tenant can hire a meeting room for two hours, enter with a time-limited code, and leave.
 Twenty of the twenty-three office units have their own front door.
 Communal kitchen and meeting rooms are available to all.
 The model pushes against pure hot desking toward co-rented units where small groups share a space with their own autonomy.
 dropbox_gallery_2: https://www.dropbox.com/scl/fo/xfjhux9tiksgfwkvwcqgj/AO2Qb4O62poY9A3YvzQABTM?rlkey=9lj8fs1it25dim5qc6u3mt3en&dl=0